 Electricity usage began to surge again with a post-World War II housing boom taking shape around Philadelphia, and new capacity was required.
 The PEC acquired the former William Cramp & Sons Shipyard 1 just north of the Delaware Power Station, hired David Marano as the architect for a contemporary expansion of the power plant, 9 and spent $41 million to construct two 136 MW generators in a separate turbine hall.
 1 The new units more than doubled Delaware’s capacity when they began operating in 1953; as several of the original turbines had been replaced, the Delaware Power Station was capable of handling nearly 468 MW.

-The new addition debuted new television camera equipment that monitored water-level gauges of the boilers and transmitting the picture to a control room.
+The new addition debuted new television camera equipment that monitored water-level gauges of the boilers and transmitted the picture to a control room.
 7 Specially designed cameras also peered into the furnaces to watch the boilers’ 16 firing points.

 The boilers, designed to run on both coal and fuel oil, were converted to run on fuel oil only in 1972.
 9